lab-carpentry/blueprint-onboarding/source/expectations.rst

 Expectations
 ============

-Code of Conduct: How do we behave?
+Code of Conduct: What rules are all lab members expected to follow?

 Authorship: How do we confer authorship?